Post Deployment

 Verify UCT-C deployment using CLI

-1. Check for the Controller Deployment:
+1. Check the Controller Deployment:

 kubectl get deployment -n <namespace>